-The EEF events provide a place for discussion and debate where the actors of the energy sector can meet, get informed and debate and where all points of views and ideas are welcome.
+In this context, the EEF events provide a place for discussion where EU actors in the energy sector can meet, get informed and debate and where all points of views and ideas are welcome.

-- The EEF is financed through membership contributions.
-Both Active and Associate Members pay their annual membership fee.
+Financing: The EEF is financed through membership contributions.
+Both Active and Associate Members pay their annual membership fee or subscription.